Garbage Chutes

 Description

-- A garbage chute system is a long vertical space that has size ranging from 24” to 32”, passing by each floor in a building.
+- A garbage chute system is a long vertical space that has size ranging from 24 to 32 inches, passing by each floor in a building.
 It includes a door on each floor where residents can dispose of their garbage into the chute.
-This door is usually contained in a small room on each floor.
-Garbage placed in the chute drops to a compactor or dumpster at the bottom.
+Current building code requires that this door is contained in a small room on each floor.
+In older buildings, the door is accessed directly from the corridor.
+In older buildings, chute is a masonry shaft rather than a steel tube.
+Garbage placed in the chute drops to a compactor in a room at the bottom located in the cellar or ground floor.

-- Projects in this scope area may include installing a new stainless-steel chutes, chute doors, and collection bins or dumpsters.
+- Projects in this scope area may include installing new stainless-steel chutes or chute doors.
 The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.

 Baseline

-- Convert existing incinerator chutes to waste chutes.
-Use appropriate self-closing, fire-rated chute doors to maintain a fire-rated enclosure and reduce chances of fire-spreading between floors.
+- Use appropriate self-closing, fire-rated chute doors to maintain a fire-rated enclosure and reduce chances of fire-spreading between floors.

 - Install sprinkler nozzles in the compactor hopper and transition chute areas.

-- Replace hopper doors as large as possible (preferably able to fit a standard 13-gallon kitchen trash bag) and include back pan to prevent larger objects from entering chutes.
+- Replace hopper doors as large as possible (follow fire code requirements for maximum area, preferably able to fit a standard 13-gallon kitchen trash bag) and include back pan to prevent larger objects from entering chutes.
 [COMPMOD] [WM]

 Stretch

-- Provide the ability to separate waste at the apartment level into recycling, trash, and compost.
+- Provide chute access room with the space for bins to separate waste at the apartment floor level into recycling, trash, and compost.

 Strategies